JorgeAJT/black-jack/README.md

 - `card_generator.py`:
   Generates random cards (number or face card + suit) without repetition.
 Uses `random` from the Python standard library.
 - `check_card.py`:
   Determines the numeric value of a card (e.g., face cards = 10, ACE = 1 or 11).
   For the dealer, ACE is chosen automatically; for the player, it prompts.

-check_int_input.py:
+- `check_int_input.py`:
   Ensures user input for bank amount or bet is a valid integer and not greater than the current bank.

-check_results.py:
+- `check_results.py`:
   Contains functions like is_blackjack(), check_player_results(), and check_general_results() to handle the logic of natural blackjack, busts, ties, and final outcomes.

-dealer_turn.py:
+- `dealer_turn.py`:
   Implements the dealer’s logic.
 The dealer draws cards until reaching at least 17.

-player_turn.py:
+- `player_turn.py`:
   Handles the player’s actions, including deciding whether to take extra cards or stand.

-player_bet.py:
+- `player_bet.py`:
   Deducts the player’s chosen bet from their bank.

-distribute_money.py:
+- `distribute_money.py`:
   Updates both the player’s and dealer’s bank after each round based on the result.

-generate_starting_cards.py:
+- `generate_starting_cards.py`:
   Draws the initial four cards (two for the player and two for the dealer).

-app.py (called by black_jack()):
+- `app.py` (called by `black_jack()`):
   Manages the game loop, rounds, and transitions between the different functions above.

-Contributing
+## Contributing

 Contributions are very welcome!
 If you have ideas for improvements or bug fixes:

 Fork the repository.